-Stock Awards and Restricted Stock.
-Shares of common stock may be sold or awarded to participants under the 2010 Plan as an incentive for the performance of past or future services to us.
+Stock Awards and Restricted Stock and Restricted Stock Units.
+Shares of common stock may be sold or awarded to participants under the 2010 Plan, as may restricted stock units, as an incentive for the performance of past or future services to us.
 The administrator may determine the purchase price to be paid for such stock, if any, and other terms of such purchase or award.